 The steps in this article were performed in Microsoft Word for Office 365, but will work in versions of Word from 2007 and up.

-This article will show you how to hide the comments in your document if you’ve been collaborating with a group but don’t want your comments shown on the printed document.
+Find out how to hide the comments when printing in Word if you’ve been collaborating with a group but don’t want your comments shown on the printed document.

 Step 1: Open the document in Microsoft Word.